Raising a concern or making a complaint about health services

 Help with making a complaint

-HSC Trust staff or the Patient Client Council can provide you with and information on how to raise a concern or make a complaint about health and social care services provided by the Trust or commissioned by the Trust from regulated establishments and agencies or independent healthcare providers.
+HSC Trust staff or the Patient Client Council can give you information on how to raise a concern or make a complaint about health and social care services provided by the Trust or commissioned by the Trust from regulated establishments and agencies or independent healthcare providers.

 The Health and Social Care (HSC) Board’s complaints manager can provide you with help about family practitioner services.